Chronic Back and Neck Pain: Symptoms, Causes, and Treatments

 Do you suffer from chronic back or neck pain?
 If so, you are not alone.
 Back and neck pain are widespread occurrences.
 In fact, an estimated 60 to 80 percent of adults will experience back pain.
-Plus, 20 to 70 percent of adults will experience neck pain severe enough to interfere with their daily activities at some point during their lives.
-Uncomfortable, frustrating and at times, seemingly hopeless, it’s tough to work through the symptoms.
+Plus, 20 to 70 percent of adults will have neck pain severe enough to interfere with their daily activities at some point during their lives.
+Uncomfortable, frustrating and at times, seemingly hopeless, it’s tough to work through this kind of pain.

 However, there is some good news.
 And yes, some not-so-good news.
-The good news is that because the issue is so pervasive, it has been well-researched.
+The good news is that because the problem is so pervasive, it has been well-researched.
 The not-so-good news is that there is no easy, one-size-fits-all solution.
-There are various causes of, and treatments for, back and neck pain.
-Their effectiveness largely depends on the specific situation and nature of the illness.

 That being said, if you’re frustrated by the treatment options that don’t seem to work for you, take a deep breath and keep reading.
-We’re here to provide you with the information you need to understand your symptoms and find the best treatment methods.
+We’re here to give you the information you need to understand your symptoms and find the best treatment methods for you.

 Here, we offer a comprehensive guide to chronic back and neck pain, including: